cantecim/dotfiles/README.md

 # .files

-This project is based on [webpro's dotfiles](https://github.com/webpro/dotfiles) repository (thanks webpro!)

 These are my dotfiles.
 Take anything you want, but at your own risk.

 It mainly targets macOS systems (should install on e.g. Ubuntu as well for many tools, config and aliases etc).

 # TODOs
+- [ ] Monitor git diff and git merge tool behaviors adjust gitconfig if needed
-- [ ] remove webpro
+- [ ] Check if ps0 and related function can be removed without any break
-- [ ] add mackup instructions from driesvints
+- [x] add mackup instructions from driesvints
 - [ ] check zsh completions if not working provide a solution
 - [ ] check system, all should be converted to zsh, remove unnecessary or missing things
 - [ ] copy oh-my-zsh custom settings from dotfiles-new